-Like many farmers in Malawi, Frank is pinning his hopes on a very special crop - pigeon peas.
+Like many farmers in Malawi, Frank pinned his hopes on a very special crop - pigeon peas.

-But no matter how hard Frank works on his crops, he can’t escape a life of grinding poverty.
-Unscrupulous middlemen are exploiting farmers by using illegal buying scales to drive down prices.
+But no matter how hard Frank worked on his crops, he couldn't escape a life of grinding poverty.
+Unscrupulous middlemen exploited farmers by using illegal buying scales to drive down prices.

 It’s not enough to be good at farming.
 To survive, you must be good at business too.

-As a Christian Aid Direct project, your donations will go directly to helping farmers in Malawi.
-We'll also provide you with regular updates about this project and the people you're supporting.
+Because this a Christian Aid Direct project, your donations have gone directly to helping farmers in Malawi.

-Will you help us give business training and resources to farmers like Frank so they can make a healthy profit from pigeon peas?
+Now that this project is fully funded, farmers like Frank can benefit from business training and resources so they can make a healthy profit from pigeon peas.

 Frank confronts the devastating reality of climate change every year.